 Professional Responsibility (2) - Online Course

-Application of the California Rules of Professional Conduct, the ABA Model Rules of Professional Conduct and relevant case materials.
+This course teaches the application of the California Rules of Professional Conduct, the ABA Model Rules of Professional Conduct and relevant case materials.
 Examination of disciplinary system; relationship between disciplinary and legal malpractice liability.
 Duties of attorneys with respect to clients, the courts, opposing parties and the public.
 Problems arising from conflicts of interest.

 Real Property (3-3)

-The law of real property; historical background; common law estates, interests and future interests; Statute of Uses and modern conveyancing; concurrent ownership; landlord and tenant; deeds and delivery; boundaries; recording acts and title search; contract for sale of land; easements, servitudes and other land use restrictions; adverse possession; landowners' rights, including air, water, mineral and lateral and subjacent support.
+This course teaches the law of real property; historical background; common law estates, interests and future interests; Statute of Uses and modern conveyancing; concurrent ownership; landlord and tenant; deeds and delivery; boundaries; recording acts and title search; contract for sale of land; easements, servitudes and other land use restrictions; adverse possession; landowners' rights, including air, water, mineral and lateral and subjacent support.

-General scope of remedies; principles governing general use of equitable remedies; general scope of interpleader, declaratory relief (and related remedies), constructive trusts, and equitable liens.
+This course covers the general scope of remedies; principles governing general use of equitable remedies; general scope of interpleader, declaratory relief (and related remedies), constructive trusts, and equitable liens.
 Principles governing use of, and defenses to, specific performance and injunctions; equitable conversions; technical aspects of injunctions; damages.